ayumax/ObjectDeliverer/README.md

 3. Make your changes
 4. Submit a pull request targeting the `master` branch

-All pull requests should be directed to the `master` branch, not the master branch.
+All pull requests should be directed to the `master` branch.
 This helps us manage changes and test them properly before merging into the main codebase.

 Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements - your contributions are appreciated!